Photo from Unsplash

 Help in Time of Need

-There is nothing unreasonable in expecting a man with two eyes, when walking through an art gallery, to see the beautiful pictures that hang upon the walls.
-Why were his eyes given to him, if he is not to see with them?
-And it was nothing unreasonable that our Lord looked for when He expected the disciples to understand His spiritual teachings.
-They had eyes with which they might have seen spiritual things, yet they failed to use them.
-“Having eyes, see ye not?”
+It’s not unreasonable to expect a person with two eyes, walking through an art gallery, to see the beautiful paintings on the walls.
+After all, why were their eyes given to them, if not to see?
+In the same way, it wasn’t unreasonable for Jesus to expect His disciples to understand His spiritual teachings.
+They had eyes with which they could see spiritual truths, but they failed to use them.
+“Having eyes, do you not see?”

-Many people never learn to see much with their natural eyes.
-They walk over the fields in summer days and never see a lovely thing; while in every wild flower and in every grass blade there is beauty enough, if perceived, to fill the dullest heart with rapture.
-It is still more true in spiritual things: we walk in a world full of the glories of God’s love; yet how much do we see of this ineffable splendour?
-At best, in this world we see only through a glass, darkly.
-Should we not train our eyes to see?
+Many people never learn to see with their natural eyes.
+They walk through the fields on a summer day and fail to notice the beauty all around them.
+Yet in every wildflower and every blade of grass, there is enough beauty to fill even the dullest heart with joy.
+This is even more true in spiritual matters.
+We live in a world filled with the wonders of God’s love, yet how little of it do we truly see?
+Even at our best, we see only dimly, as through a darkened glass.
+Shouldn’t we train our eyes to see more clearly?